TymArsenii/DigitalSandClock/README.md

 AP/STA mode (5): Work as an access point or connect to Wi-Fi network (On/Off).
 When enabled, sand clock will open an access point.
 Connect to it, go to 192.168.6.9 and have the dame control panel, as when connecting directly to Wi-Fi.

-     When in 5th setting press and hold any button to generate access point to enter your Wi-Fi credentials.
+&nbsp; &nbsp; When in 5th setting press and hold any button to generate access point to enter your Wi-Fi credentials.

 <br> <br>
 ## Web